 The SuDocs call number system is based on the government agency which released the document.
-For example, a publication from the Department of Agriculture begins with an "A," such as A 1.114:92 and a publication from the Department of Education begins with the letters "ED," such as ED 1.209 Sp1.
+For example, a publication from the Department of Agriculture begins with an "A," such as A 1.114:92.

 Agencies or bureaus under departments have the letter or letters for that department (the "parent agency") and a number unique to the sub-agency or bureau.
 For example, "A 13" is the Forest Service and "A 93" is the Economic Research Service, both of which are agencies under the Department of Agriculture.

 The next part of the call number identifies the series or type of publication.
 The remaining parts of the call number identify the individual publication.

 The call numbers file alphabetically by letter and then in numerical order by the first group of numbers, then the next group, etc. All numbers are whole numbers.